pouchdb-community/worker-pouch/README.md

 #### Don't I pay a heavy cost of structured cloning due to worker messages?

-Yes, but apparently this cost is less than that of IndexedDB, because the DOM is significanty less blocked when using WorkerPouch.
+Yes, but apparently this cost is less than that of IndexedDB, because the DOM is significanty less blocked when using worker-pouch.
 Another thing to keep in mind is that PouchDB's internal document representation in IndexedDB is more complex than the PouchDB documents you insert.
 So you clone a small PouchDB object to send it to the worker, and then inside the worker it's exploded into a more complex IndexedDB object.
 IndexedDB itself has to clone as well, but the more complex cloning is done inside the worker.

 #### Does replication occur inside the worker?